Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *NixOS as a guest operating system*

-  Virtual machines or [OS containers](https://blog.risingstack.com/operating-system-containers-vs-application-containers/) can run a full-fledged operating system inside of them, which can itself be a NixOS operating system.
+  Virtual machines or [OS containers](https://blog.risingstack.com/operating-system-containers-vs-application-containers/) can run a fully-fledged operating system inside of them, which can itself be a NixOS operating system.
 I consider this similar in spirit to the "NixOS without virtualization" case above because in both cases the services are managed by NixOS.

 - *Application containers*